Chart Color Schemes

 Bossley Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bossley Park's dwelling structure, as per the latest Census, consisted of 91.4% houses and 8.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
-Home ownership in Bossley Park stood at 38.7%, with mortgaged dwellings at 29.9% and rented ones at 31.4%.
-The median monthly mortgage repayment was $2,167, above Sydney metro's average of $2,000.
-Median weekly rent in Bossley Park was $465, higher than Sydney metro's figure of $400.
-Nationally, Bossley Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Bossley Park's dwellings, as per the latest Census, consisted of 91.4% houses and 8.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
+Home ownership in Bossley Park was at 38.7%, with mortgaged dwellings at 29.9% and rented ones at 31.4%.
+The median monthly mortgage repayment was $2,167, higher than Sydney metro's average of $2,000.
+The median weekly rent in Bossley Park was $465, compared to Sydney metro's $400.
+Nationally, Bossley Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing